Bayesian Regression Using a Prior on the Model Fit: The R2-D2 Shrinkage Prior: Marginal Prior

-Assume a prior $K(.)$ on each dimension of $ \bm{\beta}$, with $K(\delta)$ denotes a kernel (density) with mean zero and variance $\delta$.
-The prior is summarized as
+To fully define the global-local prior, we further need to assign a kernel distribution on each dimension of $ \bm{\beta}$.
+Since the Laplace distribution ensures more mass around zero and heavier tails than the normal kernel, we consider a Laplace prior on $\beta_j$ for $j=1,\cdots,p$.
+The prior is then summarized as

+where $\text{DE}(\delta)$ denotes a double-exponential distribution (i.e., Laplace distribution) with mean $0$ and variance $2\delta^2$.
 Such prior is induced by a prior on $R^2$ and the total prior variance of $ \bm{\beta}$ is decomposed through a Dirichlet prior, therefore we refer to the prior as the $R^2$-induced Dirichlet Decomposition (R2-D2) prior.
+Here $\omega$ controls the global shrinkage degree through $a$ and $b$, while $\phi_j$ controls the local shrinkage through $a_\pi$.
+Assume the variance $\sigma^2\sim \text{Inverse-Gamma} (a_1,b_1)$, an inverse Gamma distribution with shape and scale parameters $a_1$ and $b_1$ respectively.

 \begin{proposition} If $\omega\mid\xi \sim \text{Ga}(a, \xi) $ and $\xi\sim \text{Ga}(b, 1)$, then $\omega\sim\text{BP}(a,b)$, where $\text{Ga}(\mu, \nu)$ is the Gamma random variable with shape $\mu$ and rate $\nu$. \end{proposition}